sergeluca/PowerPlatform-Which-flow-calls-which-flow/README.md

 The other picture illustrates the parent flow of a specific flow: as you can see the flow BPM Toolkit - Log Flow error is called by many flows.

 ![](https://github.com/sergeluca/PowerPlatform-Which-flow-calls-which-flow/blob/main/Images/flowiscalledby.jpg)

-How can you install this utility ?
+## How can you install this utility ?

-1. You need PowerBI desktop on your machine
-2. You need an environment with a Dataverse database and a premium account.
-3. You just need to upload the solution **WorkflowCallsWorkflow**
-4. Run the flow WCW utility
-5. Depending on the number of flows in your environments (across several solutions), it can take several minutes to complete.
-6. Then download the **FlowsCallsFlow.pbix** file
+Watch the following video.